 The Institute for Women’s Leadership at Rutgers University

-For course offerings, NNU is collaborating with the Institute for Women’s Leadership (IWL) at Rutgers University because it is an internationally renowned consortium of academic-activist centers.
+Institute for Women’s Leadership (IWL) at Rutgers University is an internationally renowned consortium of academic-activist centers.
 The IWL is distinguished for providing leadership training to some of the world’s most formidable women leaders and is considered one of the best research institutes on women in the country.
 Programs at the IWL include the Center for American Women and Politics, the Institute for Research on Women, the Center for Women’s Global Leadership, and the Center for Women and Work.
 The Rutgers’ Department of Women’s and Gender Studies is also part of this consortium.